 In 2004, as soon as renovations at 621 Madison Street, originally the private home of a traveling salesman, a watchman and a laundromat owner successively, were complete, A.I.R.
 Studio Paducah welcomed its first resident—painter, Pinkney Herbert of Memphis.
 Soon to follow was printmaker, Maritza Davila, also of Memphis and on her heels, Adriene Cruz, a fiber artist from Portland, Oregon arrived.
 Other early residents included Benjamin Kelley, sculptor, Dave Malone, poet, the art quilter, Anita Knox, and digital artist, Monica Smith.
 Paducah area artists and writers also utilized A.I.R. space from time to time.

 For most of its existence, A.I.R. residents have been visual and fiber artists, a few photographers and a scattering of creatives in other disciplines.
 The application process has since expanded and opened up to writers, architects, composers and improvisational choreographers.
+We are currently attracting and enjoying an influx of writers to the program.
 Geographically, A.I.R. residents hail from all over the U.S. east, west, north, south and Canada.

 A.I.R.
 Studio Paducah conducts a competitive selection process.
 Applications are peer-reviewed on a basis of the quality of past work and the applicant’s potential to have a productive residency.
 Applicants must be at least 21 years old.
 Collaborative pairs and couples are welcome.